Topl/Bifrost/gjallarhorn/README.md

 Testing
 -------------------
-In order to run many of the tests you must have bifrost running.
+In order to run many of the tests, you must have bifrost running.

 If bifrost's running, you can run the tests by typing: `sbt "project gjallarhorn" test`

+You can also run individual test files by typing: `sbt "test-only <test-name>"`

+**Note: right now you must run the tests individually or else you will get an error about the akka routing port being bound multiple times.
+There are already tickets for this issue (#892 and #895).

 Documentation
 -------------------